hellocoop/hello.dev/src/documentation/Integrating-hello.md

 # Integrating Hellō

 Now that you have registered your application at Hellō and added the button to your page, let's complete the integration.

 1. Connect the button click to creating a Request URL
 2. Create a Request URL
 3. Make the request by redirecting the user's browser to the Request URL
 4. Receive the response
 5. Process the response
+6. Process the ID Token

-At this point, you know which user you are interacting with, and have any of the claims you requested.
+At this point, you know which user you are interacting with, and have any of the claims you requested that the user consented to releasing to you.

+All of the details in this document are standard [OAuth 2.0]() and [OpenID Connect 1.0]().
+We provide a complete guide here so that you have a single reference.

+There are many libraries that will abstract away the details.

 ## 1. Respond to Button Click